 Originally born in Los Angeles as Tanner Elle Schneider, King really didn't grow up close to her famous father.
 During her childhood, Schneider was busy working in Hollywood on film sets and Saturday Night Live so she grew up in Ohio with her mother and stepfather, Justin Tesa.
 She credits Tesa for first instilling in her a love of music that ultimately made her want to play music professionally.

 "I am only a musician because of him," she told ABC News of her stepdad.
 "I think that it was something that was inside of me, but he saw that and he definitely nurtured it and pushed me to, you know, dig deeper into music and step outside of things that were beyond just pop culture and, uh, learn about good rock and roll.
 And still, to this day, I mean maybe once a month, he still sends me like a mix of new music that I need to listen to."

-King's hit single "Ex's & Oh's" from her debut album Love Stuff really boosted her career in the music industry.
+The singer-songwriter's hit single "Ex's & Oh's" from her debut album Love Stuff really boosted her career in the music industry.
 She's collaborated with Dierks Bentley and The Chicks and toured with Miranda Lambert and Joan Jett.
 She's won two CMA Awards for her collaborations with Lambert and Bentley and has received two Grammy nominations.
 Through her rise to fame, she was able to reconnect with Schneider and now their relationship is better than ever.